inkline/inkline/packages/docs/pages/docs/preface/about-inkline.md

+---
-# About Inkline
+title: About Inkline
-## Inkline is a modern UI/UX Library for Vue.js, designed for creating flawless content-rich responsive web applications. { .lead }
+description: Inkline is a modern UI/UX Library for Vue.js, designed for creating flawless content-rich responsive web applications.
+---

 Inkline is the customizable Vue.js UI Library that favors not only **User Interface** and **User Experience**, but also **Developer Experience**, using a consistent and expressive API.
 Inkline has been designed for creating flawless responsive web applications.